www.vatican.va

 He participated in the conclave of March 2013, which elected Pope Francis.

-Created and proclaimed Cardinal by Benedict XVI in the consistory of 24 November 2007, of the Title of Sant’Andrea al Quirinale (St. Andrew at Quirinale).
+He was created and proclaimed Cardinal by Benedict XVI in the Consistory of 24 November 2007, and was assigned the titular church of Sant’Andrea al Quirinale.

 Member of:

-• Dicasteries: for the Clergy; for Culture and Education; for Evangelization.
+• Dicasteries: for the Clergy; for Culture and Education; for Evangelization, Section for Fundamental Questions regarding Evangelization in the World.